Q: How do I choose a Home Inspector?

 Q: What if I have questions after the inspection?

 A: You can call us and discuss all the aspects of your home whenever you like.
 Our service is a long-term investment.
-And we are willing to answer any question from 8am to 8pm Monday through Friday and 10am to 5pm Saturday and Sunday.
+And we are willing to answer any question from 8am to 8pm Monday through Friday and 10am to 5pm Saturday.